Thursday, 12 May 2016

 I painted these cream roses and freesias from a birthday bouquet; the challenge was to capture the delicacy of the pale colours.
 I worked on this as a wedding gift to a friend.

 Following the challenges of the apple blossom, I moved on to something with more colour.
-I started this painting with no preliminary drawing, most unusual for me; I began painting the outlines in a pale wash, then added the colour, later drawing in detail.
+I started this painting with no preliminary drawing, most unusual for me; I began painting outside in my garden with the plant with the outlines in a pale wash, then added the colour, later drawing in detail.
 I also used some masking fluid for the centre, something else I rarely use.
-Interestingly the cards of this painting have all gone very quickly,
+Interestingly the cards of this painting have all gone very quickly.

 I painted both of these hellebores at West Dean in 2015 when the gardens there were so beautiful with all the Spring flowers.
 I do love hellebores with their promise of more to come in the garden.
 Again the pale colours presented a challenge, and the greener one is called Yellow Lady, which in no way reflected the actual colour.

 I tried very hard to keep the paleness and transparency of this rose by following the teaching I had received about building thin washes slowly.
-It is probably the piece that I am most satisfied with, so perhaps that is a good sign.
+At the time it was probably the piece I was most satisfied with in terms of its delicacy.
 This has been given as a gift.

 £120 15.5x15.5 ins

 This is the second apple blossom painting which I have undertaken as a request.
 I had some challenges with the first version so the opportunity to have another go was actually quite welcome.
 This time I took a more methodical approach, starting with those elements furthest away.
-I also tried to keep the overall balance in mind, so as to look at the time across the painting as well as on each leaf and blossom.
+I also tried to keep the overall balance in mind, so as to look at the tone across the painting as well as on each leaf and blossom.
 This time it is much bolder, partly because the flowers are a stronger pink.
-I am now painting a downward hanging branch.
-I am getting to know the apple blossom very well.
+I then painted a downward hanging branch.
+I got to know the apple blossom very well.

-March 2017 and a course at West Dean exploring aurículas and primula, have resulted in two new spring compositions.
-I love the exquisite delicacy or aurículas.
+March 2017 and a course at West Dean exploring aurículas and primulas, resulted in two new spring compositions.
+I love the exquisite delicacy of auriculas.

 June 2017 And now a third apple blossom; I have learned so much from having repeated attempts.
-This is for sale. £150 17x19.75ins This has been sold.
+This has been sold.

-This passion flower grows in my garden; it has taken more than a year to complete as I had to await the seasons for each stage of the growth.
-It will be framed for my next exhibition on October 21st and 22nd at Parkside Horsham as part of the Horsham Artist's Open Studios group Art Fayre.
+This passion flower grows in my garden; it took more than a year to complete as I had to await the seasons for each stage of the growth.
+It was exhibited at the Horsham Artists Annual Art Fair .

 This was sold at the Art fayre!

-This and a pink cyclamen were sold at the Storrington Museumm Pro Am Art event in November.
+This and a pink cyclamen were sold at the Storrington Museum Pro Am Art event.

-A current project is a viola Endura, one of the few flowers I could find in late Autumn, and of course the light is not good for painting at this time of year.
-I plan to arrange it in a contemporary way with one leaf in 3D coming over the mount at the bottom.
+This project was a viola Endura, one of the few flowers I could find in late Autumn, and of course the light is not good for painting at this time of year.
+I arranged it in a contemporary way with one leaf in 3D coming over the mount at the bottom.
+The painting was sold shortly after completion.

 My latest piece completed in July 2018, was begun as part of a workshop.
 Our teacher Leigh Ann Gale had just finished writing a book and was using an excerpt to guide us through painting 'cushioned' leaves, like those of a primula.